 Sealing a Flat Roof

 If you have a flat roof on your home, you probably already know a little bit about waterproofing.
-Adding sealants on a flat-roofed home is absolutely necessary—flat roofs are designed kind of like big swimming pools with drainage systems that carry water off the surface and down onto the ground.
-For this reason, they need to be entirely sealed—even the tiniest crack can let water into your underlayment and, eventually, spring a leak in your home.
+Sealing a flat roof is absolutely necessary.
+Flat roofs are designed kind of like big swimming pools with drainage systems that carry water off the surface and down onto the ground.
+For this reason, they need to be entirely sealed.
+Even the tiniest crack can let water into your underlayment and, eventually, spring a leak in your home.

 Do Roof Coatings Work?